 On top of the Blandijnberg, in the Plateau-building of the University of Ghent, lies a hidden treasure: a fully-equipped 19th century observatory and grassy rooftop terrace.
-Read all about its past and present ahead of the total lunar eclipse on 27th July 2018 and the Perseid meteor shower (lectures and observations on 8th and 10th August 2018)

 No university without an observatory

 When the University of Ghent was founded in 1817, it received a small telescope from King William I. However, it wasn’t until 1838 that the first observatory was built, above the main auditorium building.
 At the time, the meridian circle-type of telescope was used specifically to measure precise time – a necessity at the time of the great Belgian railway expansion.
 A few years later, this way of measuring time was made obsolete by the spread of the telegraph machine and the observatory was soon torn down.

 By the second half of the 19th century, the astronomical and meteorological observations became a favourite past-time of the growing intellectual Ghent middle-class.
 Among them was the industrialist and innovator Desiré Van Monckhoven who had his own observatory with a top-quality telescope.
 After his death his entire astronomical equipment was sold to the University for a rather astronomical amount.